Diversity and Inclusion Requirement

 SLPA 143.
 Culturally Responsive Practices.
 3 Units.

 Students examine theoretical models of normal second language acquisition and bilingualism that emphasize the relationship to accurate identification of communication disorders.
 The content distinguishes between language differences due to differing cultural linguistic variables and underlying, cross-lingual language impairment.
 Current research and trends in diagnosis and re-mediation techniques for multicultural clients is studied as well as problem-solving approaches for specific clinical cases.
 Open to non-majors and SLP minors with instructor permission.
 Prerequisites: SLPA 051, SLPA 101, SLPA 121, SLPA 125, SLPA 127, SLPA 129, & SLPA 131.
-(DVSY, ETHC)
+(DVSY, ETHC, GEDI)

 SOCI 041.
 Social Problems.
 4 Units.

 This course is an exploration of the process by which various social conditions become labeled as social problems worthy of policy responses.
-It examines the various roles played by the media, government actors, activists and everyday citizens in this process, and pays particular attention to the role of power in enabling some social groups to label the behaviors of others an problematic while deflecting attention from their own practices.
+It examines the various roles played by the media, government actors, activists and everyday citizens in this process, and pays particular attention to the role of power in enabling some social groups to label the behaviors of others as problematic while deflecting attention from their own practices.
 This course focuses predominantly on the US, but also engages in comparative analysis with other countries.
-(DVSY, ETHC, GE1B, GEND)
+(DVSY, ETHC, GE1B, GEDI, GEGR, GEND)

 SOCI 051.
 Introduction to Sociology.
 4 Units.

 This course is an introduction to the field of sociology, a discipline that studies how larger social and cultural forces shape the human experience.
 The course introduces students to the sociological imagination or mindset, the various forms of social inequality, and the major social institutions.
 Many of the discipline’s major concepts, social theories and research methods are highlighted throughout the course, which focuses primarily on U.S. society.
-(DVSY, GE1B)
+(DVSY, GE1B, GEDI, GESO)

 SOCI 108.
 Food, Culture and Society.
 4 Units.

 Are you what you eat, or do you eat what you are?
 This course focuses on the role of food in society, with an emphasis on understanding food in its social and cultural contexts.
 Topics include food and nutrition; problems of over- and under-eating; food fads; food sacrifices and taboos; food and social and ethnic identity; and the global politics of food.
 Although beginning with a look at American food ways, the course is highly cross-cultural and comparative in nature.
-(DVSY, ENST, ETHC)
+(DVSY, ENST, ETHC, GEDI)

 SOCI 123.
 Sex and Gender.
 4 Units.

 This course introduces students to the sociological study of sex and gender.
 Sociologists define gender as a social category that is organized around perceived biological differences between men and women.
 As such, the study of gender is not simply the study of women.
 It is the study of how gender categories, identities, and institutions structure our lives and society.
 The course critically analyzes the sex and gender categories that organize social life and investigates how gender identities are constructed in everyday social life.
 Particular attention is paid to how social institutions reinforce gender identities and reproduce gender inequalities over time, as well as how sex and gender are intricately linked to other social statuses such as race, class, and sexuality.
-(DVSY, ETHC, GEND)
+(DVSY, ETHC, GEDI, GEND)

 SOCI 141.
 Race and Ethnicity.
 4 Units.

 Historical and contemporary forms of prejudice and racism are the focus of this course.
 Social institutions such as the media, education, family and government are examined for their role in fostering and challenging prejudice and racism.
 Course readings address how race intersects with other forms of inequality (e.g., gender, class, etc.) Although centered in Sociology, the course materials are interdisciplinary in nature.
-(DVSY, ETHC)
+(DVSY, ETHC, GEDI)

 SOCI 172.
 Diversity, Equity and Inequality.
 4 Units.

 This course examines the historical causes, current structure, and various consequences of structural inequalities in the United States.
 It focuses on various social inequalities, including those based on class, race, gender, sexuality, disability, nationality, and immigrant status.
 Sociological perspectives and research are applied to better understand how social differences (diversity) become a basis for unequal access to economic, political and social power (inequality), as well as how a more equitable social system might be achieved.
 Prerequisites: SOCI 051, SOCI 071, and SOCI 079.
-(DVSY, ETHC, GEND)
+(DVSY, ETHC, GEDI, GEND)

 SPAN 114.
 Latin American Women's Film.
 4 Units.

 This course will introduce students to Latin American women film directors and their representations of Latin American culture and society.
 Students will view and critically analyze films directed by women directors from several Latin American countries including Argentina, Brazil, Chile, Ecuador, Mexico, and Peru.
 The topics that will be covered in the course include gender representation in film, representation of the female body, race and ethnicity as portrayed in film, and the unique technical aspects of Latin American film.
 In this course, students will also compare gender, race, ethnicity, and socio-economic class within the Latin American and U.S. film contexts.
 All films will be in Spanish or Portuguese with English subtitles except for films originally in English.
 Lectures will be in English.
 Spanish majors and minors will complete all written and oral work as well as group discussions in Spanish while other majors will complete work in English.
 Please see catalog for further reference.
-(DVSY, FILM, GE2C, GEND)
+(DVSY, FILM, GE2C, GEAP, GEDI, GEND)

 SPAN 124.
 Escritores hispanos en los Estados Unidos.
 4 Units.

 This course is a systematic survey of U.S. Latino literature.
 This course provides an overall view of Hispanic literature in the United States with emphasis on the literature of one or more of its major groups: Mexican-Americans, Cuban-Americans, or "Nuyoricans."
 This course may be repeated with permission of the instructor.
 Recommended: SPAN 101 or SPAN 103 with a "C-" or better.
-(DVSY, ETHC)
+(DVSY, ETHC, GEDI)